HSA Tax Documents: What do they mean?

 In preparation for tax season, it’s vital to collect your tax forms related to your HSA.

 In the HSA Tax Documents section, you will find account summaries and tax statements.
-Up to two tax statements will display- your yearly IRS Form 1099-SA and IRS from 5498-SA.
+Up to two tax statements will display- your yearly IRS Form 1099-SA and IRS Form 5498-SA.
 You can print or download both of these documents.
 The IRS Form 1099-SA is used for reporting HSA distributions; the IRS Form 5498-SA is used for reporting contributions.
 If you did not have contributions during the year, then you will not see the IRS Form 5498-SA.
-The 1099-SA HSA document will be used to report information to the IRS, while the 5498-SA is only for your own informational purposes.

 Filing Your Taxes